yamnikov-oleg/pythontalk_gatebot/README.md

 # Python Talk Gate Bot

-Telegram bot used for @pythontalk group to quiz new members on basic Python knowledge before letting them chat.
+Telegram bot used for @python_talk group to quiz new members on basic Python knowledge before letting them chat.

 ## Installation